-But most people don’t have the time or desire to try to feed their dog in this manner, and are content to give them their daily dog food.
-If you’re thinking of giving them things like Greek yogurt it’s best to just put that money towards a better dog food, then you don’t have to worry about supplementing your dog’s diet, you can just give them their food and rest easy knowing that they’re getting everything they need.
+Most people do not have the time or desire to try to feed their dog in this experimental manner.
+Many are rightfully content to give them their daily dog food.
+If you’re considering something like Greek yogurt, it’s probably best to just put that money towards a better quality food that fits their needs.

-Dogs and Dairy
+Dogs & Dairy

 There are lots of problems with dairy, for humans and dogs alike.
 Humans are unique in that they drink milk from other species.
 In that sense, it’s unnatural to give your dog any food made with cows’ milk.
 An adult dog normally wouldn’t be given milk, let alone Greek Yogurt, after their puppy years.
 They are fairly quickly weaned off of dairy.

 By giving them yogurt, which is cultured and often processed, you’re providing them with something that’s very foreign.
 Certainly the benefits are questionable, unless a vet specifically recommends doing so for a particular reason.

 Bad behavior, in the form of begging, can eventually result if you give-in to your dog when they see you eating Greek Yogurt.
 Rather than sharing your food, a better policy is to have some dog treats on-hand.
 Quality treats, made for dogs, and will contain vitamins and minerals that actually benefit them with a high degree of success.

 This sounds strict but it’s the easiest way to properly care for your dog.
 It’s also a low-hassle way for you, as you don’t have to question yourself regarding whether or not something may be harmful for them.

 Conclusion on Greek Yogurt

 As expensive as this type of yogurt is, combined with the health questionable benefits, we recommend against feeding your dog Greek yogurts.
 Dogs are easy to take care of as long as you don’t try to complicate things.